 The Toronto Raptors are one of the newest franchises in the NBA, even though they got their start back in the 1995/96 season, along with the formally Vancouver (but now Memphis) Grizzlies.
 As a result, the Raptors are the only Canadian franchise in the NBA today — something that doesn’t look likely to change anytime soon.
-In their first two decades as a franchise, they have never challenged for an NBA title.
+In their first two decades as a franchise, they have never challenged for an NBA title — although they would get there eventually.
 But that doesn’t mean Toronto hasn’t been home to some absolutely outstanding players.
 They have had multiple All-Stars, scoring champions, Dunk Contest winners, and even a few former NBA champions in their ranks (although none made this list).
 This article will take a closer look at the ten greatest players in Toronto Raptors franchise history.

 10. Tracy McGrady